Which of the following best describes the mean in a data set? | Study Prep in Pearson+

 1

-Understand that the mean is a measure of central tendency, which summarizes a data set with a single value representing its center.
+Understand the definition of the mean: The mean is the arithmetic average of a data set, calculated by summing all the values and dividing by the number of values.

-Recall the definition of the mean: it is the arithmetic average of all the values in the data set.
+Compare the mean to other measures of central tendency: The median is the middle value when data is ordered, the mode is the most frequently occurring value, and quartiles divide data into four equal parts.

-Note that the mean is not necessarily the most frequently occurring value (which is the mode), nor is it the middle value when data are ordered (which is the median), nor is it the range (difference between largest and smallest values).
+Recognize that the mean represents the balance point of the data because it takes into account all values and their magnitudes, unlike the median or mode.

-Therefore, the best description of the mean is that it represents the arithmetic center or average of the data.
+Conclude that the best description of the mean is that it represents the arithmetic center or balance point of the data.

 Watch next